IBMDecisionOptimization/docplex-examples/README.md

-# IBM Decision Optimization CPLEX Modeling for Python (DOcplex) Samples - Technology Preview
+# IBM Decision Optimization CPLEX Modeling for Python (DOcplex) Samples - Technical Preview

 Welcome to IBM Decision Optimization CPLEX Modeling for Python.
 Licensed under the Apache License, Version 2.0.

-These are the IBM Decision Optimization CPLEX for Python samples
+These are the IBM Decision Optimization CPLEX Modeling for Python samples.

 Solving with CPLEX Optimizers locally requires that IBM ILOG CPLEX Optimization Studio V12.6.2 is installed on your machine.